---

 **Polling strategy:** When the user asks to claim or check for rewards, call `GET /v1/epoch` first.
 If `prevEpochId` exists and you mined in that epoch, try claiming it.
 You can poll every few hours (or at epoch boundaries) to catch epochs that are funded **and** finalized.
 If a claim reverts, the epoch may not be funded or not yet finalized — try again later.

-## Bankr Interaction Rules
+## Bankr Interaction Rules (Path A only)

-- Buying BOTCOIN: `"swap $10 of ETH to 0xA601877977340862Ca67f816eb079958E5bd0BA3 on base"` (or enough to reach 5M+ BOTCOIN; verify against coordinator `GET /v1/token` if needed)
+- Buying BOTCOIN: `"swap $10 of ETH to 0xA601877977340862Ca67f816eb079958E5bd0BA3 on base"` (verify token address against coordinator `GET /v1/token` if needed)

 - Checking balances: `"what are my balances on base?"`